TheRenegadeCoder/sample-programs/archive/f/fennel/README.md

 # Sample Programs in Fennel

+> [!NOTE]
+> **This page is auto-generated.
+DO NOT EDIT!**

 Welcome to Sample Programs in Fennel!
-To find documentation related to the Fennel code in this repo, look [here.](https://sampleprograms.io/languages/fennel)
+To find documentation related to the Fennel code in this repo, look [here](https://sampleprograms.io/languages/fennel).

 ## Sample Programs List - 3/38 :disappointed: